TrueWinter/sso-proxy/README.md

 Copy `config.json.example` to `config.json` and configure as needed.
 Save your Google OAuth key file at `oauth.json`.
 You can get this file by creating an OAuth Client on the [Google API Console](https://console.cloud.google.com/apis/credentials).

+You can validate your config file using a [JSON Schema validator](https://json-schema.org/implementations.html#validator-command%20line).
+If you're using `ajv`, you can run the following command: `ajv validate -s config.schema.json -d config.json --strict=false --errors=text`.

 - `redirects`: This is where apps are configured.
 They are required to have the following properties:
 	- `url`: The URL that SSO Proxy will redirect the user to.
 	- `secret`: A secret used to sign the JWT token.